 Wig and Pen – The Wig and Pen has a couple of sun terraces as well as a selection of beers, nibbles and three-course meals.

 The Old Ale House – A traditional ale house.
 Enjoy locally brewed beers.

-Fig Café – Based in the charming Lemon Street Market, Fig Café produces homemade cakes, salads, ciabattas, sandwiches and coffee.
+Fig Café – On the first floor in Lemon Street Market, Fig Café produces homemade cakes, salads, ciabattas, sandwiches and coffee.